Category Archives: Horror

 The Satanic Rites of Dracula (1973) is the eighth film in the Hammer Horror Dracula series, and the seventh and final one to feature Christopher Lee in the starring role.
 It also unites legendary horror actor Peter Cushing with Lee for the third time.

-So, the territory and storyline are hardly unchartered and a film like this is for a targeted audience.
+So, the territory and storyline are hardly uncharted, and a film like this is for a targeted audience.

-For those unclear, Hammer Horror films are a series of low-budget British films produced by the London-based company featuring gothic and fantasy-type films.
+For those unclear, Hammer Horror films are a series of low-budget British films produced by the London-based company, featuring gothic and fantasy themes.

 Their heyday was from the mid-1950s until the 1970s.

-It’s not a surprise anymore what’s going to transpire in the film.
+It’s no longer a surprise what’s going to happen in the film.

-I love these films mostly because of the low budget and the creative and sophisticated sets and art design.
+I love these films mostly because of their low budget and the creative, sophisticated sets and art design.
 But the main selling point is the Lee/Cushing pairing.

-Van Helsing’s granddaughter Jessica played by Joanna Lumley is introduced as well as another Secret Service agent, Murray (Michael Coles).
+Van Helsing’s granddaughter, Jessica, played by Joanna Lumley, is introduced, as is another Secret Service agent, Murray (Michael Coles).

 The film is silly but in the best of ways.
 I enjoyed the very beginning and ending most of all.
-When the Secret Service agent runs down the vast estate driveway amid darkness the mysterious pursuing motorcycle men provide intrigue, and the plot is hatched.
+When the Secret Service agent runs down the vast estate driveway in the darkness, the mysterious motorcycle-riding men add intrigue, and the plot is hatched.

-As fans know well the finale will result in a fiery showdown between good and evil and the benevolent Van Helsing destroys the villainous Dracula with a strong stake to the heart.
+As fans know, the finale will result in a fiery showdown between good and evil, and the benevolent Van Helsing drives a stake through the heart of the villainous Dracula.

-This technique is used a few times during The Satanic Rites of Dracula and in comic fashion, a stake and hammer always seem to be at the ready.
+This technique is used a few times during The Satanic Rites of Dracula, and comically, a stake and hammer always seem to be at the ready.

-The introduction of Lumley, well-known to Absolutely Fabulous fans is wise and breathes new life into the familiar characters.
-She brings a Nancy Drew-type appeal especially as she sneaks into the estate basement to investigate peculiar noises.
+The introduction of Lumley, well-known to Absolutely Fabulous fans, is wise and breathes new life into the familiar characters.
+She brings a Nancy Drew-type appeal, especially as she sneaks into the estate’s basement to investigate peculiar noises.

 The Satanic Rites of Dracula (1973) is a nice watch in October around Halloween.